naoiwata/modern-cljs/doc/second-edition/tutorial-02.md

 * [`boot-cljs-repl`][7]: a `boot` task providing a REPL for CLJS development;

-    > NOTE 2: we already used `boot-cljs` task in the previous tutorial.
+    > NOTE 2: we already used `boot-cljs` task in the previous tutorial.-->

 ## はじめよう